hmyang1/hmyang1.github.io/_pages/about.md

 ---

 I work as a senior AI researcher at [ADD](https://www.add.re.kr/eps).
-I was a member of  [Visual Intelligence Lab.](https://vi.kaist.ac.kr/), advised by Prof. [Kuk-Jin Yoon](https://sites.google.com/site/kjyoon/).
+I was a member of  [Visual Intelligence Lab.](https://vi.kaist.ac.kr/) in [KAIST](https://www.kaist.ac.kr/en/), advised by Prof. [Kuk-Jin Yoon](https://sites.google.com/site/kjyoon/).
-I am open to new positions and collaborations, so please feel free to contact me.
+I am open to new positions and collaborations, so please feel free to contact me! 🙂

 <!-- My research aims to develop trustworthy visual intelligence which assists decision-making processes regarding real-world problems.
 To do this, I research in the interdisciplinary fields of computer vision and machine learning.